logging.TrialLogger

 Notes

-• When multiple event types are specified, they are faceted in separate panels if show_all_runs=False.
+- When multiple event types are specified, they are faceted in separate panels if

-• The function relies on reshape_for_animations to transform raw event logs into a time-indexed format suitable for plotting.
+reshape_for_animationsto transform raw event logs into a time-indexed format suitable for plotting. - If

 See Also